-It’s not as if they hadn’t tried to fulfill their duty.
+It wasn’t as if they hadn’t tried to fulfill their duty.
 Oh, how they tried.

 “Jetta,” Dr. Miska had admonished her after her sixth visit without a pregnancy.
 “You must be more deliberate about your relations.
-Chart your cycle, make good choices.
+Chart your cycle; make good choices.
 And avoid intimacy the rest of the month.
 It reduces your odds of conception.”

 He sent her home with a calendar marked with red hearts and black xs.